btjm123/personal/README.md

 # Introduction
 This simple webpage serves as a way for me to document my programming journey and a way to consolidate my projects, past experience and awards into one single page application.
 The web app was bootstrapped with **NextJS, React, TypeScript and TailWindCSS**.
+Animations were done with **Framer Motion** and **IntersectionObserver API**

 Even though I didn't need the backend or file-based routing features that NextJS offers, NextJS offers SSR (i.e Server-Side Rendering), which is pivotal in enchancing SEO (i.e Search Engine Optimisation) and increasing visibility in today's increasingly saturated digital space.